 A BIT ABOUT MARELIZE ROETS

 After I earned my Journalism degree with honors, I relocated to the United States in pursuit of the aforementioned Bachelor of Fine Arts degree in Creative Writing.
 I enrolled at Full Sail University and, after two years, graduated as Valedictorian of my class in 2017.
-During my Full Sail University career, my flash fiction piece, "Summer," was published by Scarlet Leaf Review, I became a mentor and teaching associate for Visual Arts in the Entertainment and Media Industries, and I was appointed as an associate editor for the Orlando-based literary journal Ghost Parachute.
+During my Full Sail University career, my flash fiction story, "Summer," was published by a literary journal, I became a mentor and teaching assistant for the Visual Arts in the Entertainment and Media Industries course, and I was appointed as an assistant editor for the Orlando-based literary journal Ghost Parachute.

-After four years of living in Orlando, I fancy myself a Florida native.
+After five and a half years of living in Orlando, I fancy myself a Florida native.
 I have learned to enjoy the taste of fried gator tail and Orange Blossom beer.
-I also immerse myself deeper into the outstanding local literary community by regularly attending readings and author meet-and-greets.
+I have also immersed myself deeper into the outstanding local literary community by regularly attending readings and author meet-and-greets.
 In 2021, I was appointed as a reader for the selection committee of The Kerouac Project of Orlando to determine the 2021 and 2022 writers in residence and an assistant editor for Ghost Parachute: 105 Flash Fiction Stories, an anthology published by the literary journal Ghost Parachute.